 5. Learn a new skill – both dancing, table tennis and learning a new language have recently been shown to keep our brains young and stave off dementia.

 6. Take a long, hot bath.
 You could try an Epsom Salt bath which is great for renewing our Magnesium levels.
 A magnesium deficiency can be the cause of tiredness.
+Take this magnesium deficiency quiz to determine if that’s the case.

 7. Turn your gadgets off for a while.
 The world will not implode.
 Even if you turn email and Facebook notifications off you may feel less frazzled.